 Capilano Suspension Bridge Park Experience

-The Capilano Suspension Bridge Park has several attractions you’re sure to enjoy!
-Expect to spend about 2.5 to 3 hours here:
+The Capilano Suspension Bridge Park has several attractions you can enjoy!
+Expect to spend about 2.5 to 3 hours here.
+Some attractions we enjoyed during our visit:

 - Walk along the trails through the lush rainforest